 The approach you may be familiar with from Cinegy Air and Cinegy Capture PRO is now available for you in one more Cinegy product.

 Using the Cinegy Event Manager integration, Virtual Destinations in Cinegy Route now enable even more complex workflows and amplify the agility of the product.

 You may set up secondary commands on switch source action and enable integration with other elements of your Cinegy ecosystem, like Cinegy Stream Switcher or remote instance of Cinegy Route.

-Failed to find a plugin you need in the list? – You can integrate your third-party unit using Cinegy Powershell Command interface that runs Powershell scripts for you, send contact opening/closure command to a GPI/O card or even design your own Cinegy Event Manager plugin for your preferred vendor, using the specs we kindly published for you on Cinegy Open.
+Failed to find a plug-in you need in the list? – You can integrate your third-party unit using the Cinegy Powershell Command interface that runs Powershell scripts for you, send a contact opening/closure command to a GPI/O card or even design your own Cinegy Event Manager plug-in for your preferred vendor, using the specs we kindly published for you on Cinegy Open.

 Powershell secondary event in Cinegy Route Manager v22

-Don’t have inhouse development department or need consultancy or training on any of those scenarios?! – Reach out to us in Cinegy Professional Services and we will find the best way to get you on rails with your integration in the most suitable manner.
+Don’t have an in-house development department or need consultancy or training on any of those scenarios?! – Reach out to us in Cinegy Professional Services and we will find the best way to get you on rails with your integration in the most suitable manner.